compulim/template-mock-bot/README.md

 Go to Settings > Secrets, add a new secret `PUBLISH_PROFILE`.

 The content is from the `*.PublishSettings` file from your Azure Web App.
 Steps at https://docs.microsoft.com/en-us/visualstudio/deployment/tutorial-import-publish-settings-azure?view=vs-2019#create-the-publish-settings-file-in-azure-app-service.

+### Restart the first GitHub Actions workflow

+Shortly after you generated the repository, a workflow named "Initial commit" will be started.

+Since the `PUBLISH_PROFILE` was not set when the workflow is started, the deploy step will fail.

+After you added `PUBLISH_PROFILE`, please re-run the "Initial commit" workflow and it should succeed.